andrcmdr/cdk-soa-backend/abi-fetcher/README.md

 ## Overview

-This crate provides two command-line tools for fetching and managing Ethereum smart contract ABIs and events from Blockscout API:
+This crate provides two specialized command-line tools for fetching and managing Ethereum smart contract ABIs and events from Blockscout API:

-1. **`contracts-fetcher`** - Fetches all contracts (verified and unverified), their ABIs, and extracts event definitions
+1. **`abi-fetcher`** - Fetches contracts from Blockscout v2 API with support for proxy implementations and recursive nesting
-2. **`abi-fetcher`** - Fetches individual contract details and ABIs from specific addresses
+2. **`contracts-fetcher`** - Fetches contracts from Blockscout v1 API (compatible with Etherscan-like endpoints)

-Both tools interact with Blockscout-compatible blockchain explorers to retrieve contract information, parse ABIs, extract event signatures, and generate structured output files.
+Both tools interact with Blockscout-compatible blockchain explorers to retrieve contract information, parse ABIs, extract event signatures with Keccak256 topic hashes, and generate structured YAML output files.

 ---